 Today's Featured Felines:

 Dilute Tortie Mardi was the only survivor of an abandoned litter.
 A devoted volunteer found and raised her from the time she was just a few days old.
 Miraculously, she not only survived, she thrived.
 But as she grew, it became obvious that something was wrong with her hind legs.
 She limped, bit herself, and howled in pain!
 The vet determined that she had severe medial luxating patellas.
 Her condition was congenital and caused both kneecaps to continually pop out of position.
 Mardi underwent two surgeries on one knee, and one surgery on the other.
-She has spent months in foster care healing.
-Her knees are fixed now and should only need a yearly checkup.
-In a few weeks Mardi will be ready to find a forever home of her own.
-It would be ideal for her to go right from her foster home into her permanent home to avoid shelter life.
-Mardi is very energetic, clever, and LOVES to play.
-She is almost a year old but doesn't look it because she is a small boned and petite kitty.
-Mardi is extremely interactive with people, purring and twittering with affection.
-She would warm up fast to a family with older kids and non-threatening cat housemates, or make a totally devoted one-on-one feline companion.
+Her knees are fixed now and should only need an observant caregiver and a yearly checkup.
+Mardi is ready for a forever home of her own.
+She is very energetic, clever, and LOVES to play.
+The laser light is a favorite but she also loves cat hide-and-seek and knocking all her toys off the cat tree shelves.
+In fact, she expects the human to put them there time after time just so she can swat or carry them off.
+Mardi just had her 1st birthday but doesn't look it because she is a small boned, petite kitty.
+Once she gets to know people, Mardi is extremely interactive with them, purring and twittering with affection.
+She would warm up fast to a family with older kids and non-threatening, mannerly cat housemates, or make a totally devoted one-on-one feline companion.
 If you're looking for a very smart, interactive, and personality-plus kitty, Mardi Gras is the one!